What to do if…

 Important note

-This is general information, not professional cybersecurity or legal advice.
-If you’re unsure whether a proxy is expected (especially on work/school devices), pause changes and use the official support route for that device.
+This is general information, not legal, medical, financial, therapeutic, cybersecurity, technical, or other professional advice.
+If you are unsure whether the proxy is expected, especially on a work or school device, pause changes and use the official support route for that device.

 Additional Resources